sal, dunia! – Hello, world!

 All vowels are pure vowels.
 They are pronounced as in are there three or two.

 The spelling of Pandunia is nearly phonetic.
-One sound = one letter.
+One sound = one letter or a pair of letters.

 The stress is on that syllable that is before the last consonant of the root word.